Dispatch audio reveals details of Paris Jackson suicide attempt

 Paris and her two brothers Prince Michael and Prince Michael II, also known as Blanket, live under the court-ordered custody of their 83-year-old grandmother, Katherine Jackson, and cousin, T.J.
 Jackson, the son of Jackson's older brother Tito.

-Michael Jackson died in 2009 at age 50 from a lethal dose of the surgical anesthetic propofol.
+Michael Jackson died in 2009 at age 50 from a lethal dose of the surgical anaesthetic propofol.

 Los Angeles Superior Court Judge Mitchell Beckloff ordered an investigator to "address the status of the minor child, Paris Michael Katherine Jackson, and recent media reports concerning her welfare," according to court documents filed after the she entered a hospital last week.